1880 Prohibition National Convention

 The 1880 Prohibition Party National Convention convened in Halle's Hall in Cleveland, Ohio on June 17, 1880 to select presidential and vice presidential nominees for the 1880 United States presidential election.
 Delegates unanimously chose Neal Dow of Maine for President and Henry Adams Thompson of Ohio for Vice President.
 They were both nominated by a founder of the party, James Black.
 Dow and Thompson left the convention as the party's nominees, but in the end, they lost.
 The election was a close contest between the Republican, James A. Garfield, and the Democrat, Winfield Scott Hancock, with Garfield being the victor.
 The Prohibition Party placed a distant fourth, netting just over 0.1% of the popular vote.

 Presidential nomination

 On June 17, 1880, the national convention was called to open and was attended by 142 delegates.
 Reverend Alonzo Ames Miner was selected to serve as the president of the convention.
-Neal Dow, the former mayor of Portland, Maine and a former Civil War general, and Henry Adams Thompson were nominated for the presidential and vice presidential nominations by James Black, hoping that other national figures would seek the party's nomination, and were approved by acclamation.
+Neal Dow, the former mayor of Portland, Maine and a former Civil War general, and Henry Adams Thompson were nominated for the presidential and vice presidential nominations by James Black, hoping that other national figures would seek the party's nomination, and they were approved by acclamation.